ecmwf/hat/README.md

 # HAT - Hydrological Analysis Toolkit

-HAT is a suite of tools to perform data analysis on hydrological datasets.
+The Hydrological Analysis Toolkit (HAT) is a software suite for hydrologists working with simulated and observed river discharge.
+HAT performs data analysis on hydrological datasets, with its main features being:
+- mapping station locations into hydrological model grids
+- extraction of timeseries
+- statistical analysis of hydrological timeseries

 The documentation can be found at https://hydro-analysis-toolkit.readthedocs.io